1. Blog

 Other Research into the Effects of Carrageenan in Dogs

-There have been a few other studies done that have shown problems that can be caused by carrageenan in pet food.
-One study demonstrated that carrageenan increases free radicals, which directly cause intestinal inflammation and have been implicated in the disruption of insulin metabolism.
+There have been a few other studies that show problems caused by carrageenan in pet food.
+One study demonstrates that carrageenan increases free radicals, which directly cause intestinal inflammation and have been implicated in the disruption of insulin metabolism.
 The latter can lead to diabetes.

 Another study found that carrageenan is a factor in certain cancers.
 This study found specifically that it causes intestinal ulcers and neoplastic lesions (tumors).
-The authors of that study recommended that carrageenan should no longer be used as a stabilizer, emulsifier, or thickening agent.
+The authors of that study recommend that carrageenan should no longer be in use as a stabilizer, emulsifier, or thickening agent.

-A different study found, however, that carrageenan wasn’t broken down in the gut, and therefore didn’t enter the body to cause negative effects.
+A different study finds, however, that carrageenan does not break down in the gut, and therefore doesn’t enter the body to cause negative effects.
 Specifically, this study found that carrageenan was not cytotoxic and didn’t cause inflammation by increasing the production of inflammatory proteins.

 It’s easy, therefore, to see how confusing the research can be, and that can cause loving pet parents to fear making the wrong decision about what they should feed their best friends.
-As it turns out, many people and government agencies are worried about the possible side effects of carrageenan.
+As it turns out, many people and government agencies worry about the possible side effects of carrageenan.

 Government Warnings About Carrageenan